Finance for Haulage Services: Helping your busieness go further

 An alternative is the ‘balloon’ payment.
 This lets you make smaller monthly repayments during the term of the arrangement, with a final, much larger payment (the balloon) at the end.
 This can reduce monthly outgoings, and allow you to return the vehicle to avoid the balloon payment.

 Leasing gives you flexibility.
-You can regularly upgrade your vehicles, and in some leasing arrangements, you have the option to own them at the end of the term, or simply return them and take out another arrangement on a new vehicle.
+You can regularly upgrade your vehicles and with some leasing arrangements you have the option to own them at the end of the term, or simply return them and take out another arrangement on a new vehicle.

 Contract Hire is another type of Asset Finance arrangement often used for vehicles.
 It lets you work with the latest vehicles, budget ahead in confidence and avoid the risks associated with vehicle ownership – like maintenance costs and depreciation.

-You set up a contract with a finance company which will buy the vehicle you need, and let you hire it for a fixed period, with an agreed mileage.
+You set up a contract with a finance company who will buy the vehicle you need and let you hire it for a fixed period, and with an agreed mileage.
 They will be responsible for maintenance, and will simply repossess the vehicle at the end of the contract, allowing you to acquire another new one with a new contract.